shayqn/Label-Videos/README.md

 ## Setup on Firefly
 In order to run the module on a remote server such as Firefly, you need a remote access method with a GUI, such as VNC or X11-enabled SSH.

-Once you're connected to Firefly, clone the repository and install the Linux environment as instructd above.
+Once you're connected to Firefly, clone the repository and install the Linux environment as instructed above.

 ### VNC
 Windows users can download [UltraVNC Viewer](https://www.uvnc.com/), an open-source desktop sharing program.
 Once it's installed, connect to `firefly.inscopix.com:15`.
 Contact Help Desk if you're not sure of your VNC and server passwords.